Dev-Santi/Dev-Santi/README.md

 My name is Santiago.
 I'm from <strong>Montevideo - Uruguay</strong>.<br><br/>I am a <strong>freelance web designer and developer</strong> who is in love with coding.

 <ul>
+    <li>I've knowledge in UI/UX design</li>
     <li>I'm currently studying backend development - MERM</li>
-    <li>I've knowledge in UI/UX design</li>
     <li>I've a very good attitude when facing problems</li>
-    <li>I'm so confident in my skills and have the necessary tools to perform at my best.</li>
+    <li>I'm so confident in my skills and I have the necessary tools to perform at my best.</li>
 </ul>

 ## Contact